NickBalatos/Data-Analysis-Project/README.md

 <!-- vim-markdown-toc -->

-## Features ✨
+## Features: ✨

 - User-friendly interface for data analysis and visualization.
-- 2D Visualization:
+- 2D Visualization: You can visualize the data using a variety of algorithms such as PCA and t-SNE.
-- Classification Algorithms:
+- Classification Algorithms: You can perform classification with the Random Forest and SVC algorithms, as well as compare the accuracy between the two algorithms.
-- Clustering Algorithms:
+- Clustering Algorithms: You can perform clustering using the K-Means and Hierarchical Clustering algorithms.
 - Information tab about the contributions of the team.

-## Requirements ⚙️
+## Requirements: ⚙️

 - Python
 - Docker